Five Ways to Identify a Phishing Attack

 Phishing attacks can be extremely detrimental, but you can help protect your business by knowing these five tactics scammers commonly use.

 Articles published January 21, 2019 by Tom Agnitsch

-Phishing attacks are becoming more sophisticated and convincing, causing their victims to face extreme losses in their businesses.
-In fact, in 2017, 76 percent of organizations said they experienced phishing attacks.
+Phishing attacks are becoming more sophisticated and convincing, causing their victims to face extreme losses to their businesses.
+In fact, in 2018, 83 percent* of organizations said they experienced phishing attacks.
 These scams are more common than you think and need to be considered a top priority when it comes to mitigating business risks.
 But what are phishing attacks, and how can you identify them?

 A phishing attack is when a cybercriminal pretends to be someone they are not via email to extract sensitive and confidential information about you and your business.
 These attacks can be extremely detrimental, potentially causing you to lose your business.

 A cyber predator can attempt to steal confidential information form you by eliciting fear, curiosity and a sense of urgency.
 The criminal will input a direct call to action in the email, highly encouraging you to open or click on an “attachment.”
 This “attachment” or “link” will be the entryway for the cybercriminal to steal your information.
 Fortunately, there ways you can identify phishing attacks before they steal confidential information.
 You can help protect your business by knowing these five tactics scammers commonly use.

 1. The phishing email is sent from a public email address.